 At Fed Square, visit ACMI, the Australian Centre for the Moving Image, where you can experience video and sound art and interactive spaces.

 Also at Fed Square is the Ian Potter Centre.
-This gallery features only Australian and Aboriginal art.
+This gallery features Australian and Aboriginal art.

 You can also get a good look at Flinders Street Station from here.
 This station is the main hub for Melbourne’s public transport system, and an iconic and historic building itself.

-- The Koorie Heritage Trust is open 7 days a week (except public holidays), from 10 a.m. to 5 p.m.
+• The Koorie Heritage Trust is open 7 days a week (except public holidays), from 10am to 5pm.
 Entry is free.
-Walking tours run every Wednesday, Thursday and Friday at 1 p.m. and cost $33 for an adult.
+Walking tours run weekdays at 1pm and cost $33 for an adult.
 The tours last for one hour.

-- ACMI has just reopened after a huge redevelopment.
-It’s open daily and entry is free.
+• ACMI is open daily and entry is free.

 Stroll the streets